|5.3. Scattering and diffraction (Optical

 the crystal is composed of a set of discontinuous mosaics (left), the

 diffraction maxima on the diagrams become wider and diffuse.

-When the mosaics also change their orientation, the diffraction
+When the mosaics also change their orientation, the

 diagrams show emergent circles.
-Taken to the limit, this would result in
+Taken to the limit, this

 a complete circle diagram, typical of microcrystalline powder.

 the sample contains two or more orientations in the

 lattice (twins), the maxima on the diffraction pattern split,

 if the size of the twin components are small, the split maxima can

 two figures in the lower row show the corresponding images of